 Compliance with Rules of Order and Decorum.
 All persons who attend any public Meeting shall be expected to follow this Section 1.10 and to comply with any lawful order of the presiding officer to enforce rules of order and decorum.

 Breach of Rules.
 In the event any person breaches the rules of order pertaining to civility in a manner that disturbs, disrupts, or otherwise impedes the orderly conduct of the Meeting, the presiding officer shall order that person to cease such conduct.
 In the event of continued breaches after such an initial order from the presiding officer, the presiding officer has the authority to order a member of the public, any member of the Board, or any other public Official to leave the Meeting, failing which the party may be ordered removed from the Meeting.
 Removal of a person at an in-person event may be facilitated by a Sergeant at Arms or any law enforcement officer.
-At a virtual or hybrid Meeting, the offending person may be block from participation or even from attendance.
+At a virtual or hybrid Meeting, the offending person may be blocked f*rom participation or even from attendance.

 SECTION 1.11.
 OPEN MEETING AND PUBLIC RECORDS

-Records.
-Each Board shall keep a complete and accurate record of its official acts, votes, Meetings, and proceedings; have custody of its correspondence, files and other records; and shall designate one of its members or its clerk to keep such records.
+Records.** Each Board shall keep a complete and accurate record of its official acts, votes, Meetings, and proceedings; have custody of its correspondence, files and other records; and shall designate one of its members or its clerk to keep such records.
 The minutes and recordings of Boards shall be public records, in accordance with the General Statutes, and shall be open for public inspection (A) at the office of the Town Clerk during regular business hours; and (B) on the Town website.

 Open and Public Meetings.
 All Town Boards shall comply with the State freedom of information laws and keep their Meetings open to the public, except executive sessions permitted by the General Statutes.